Kinsiinoo/Kinsiinoo/README.md

 ## About me

-I'm a Sysadmin within a global company group.
+I'm an IT Service Desk Manager ( +Sysadmin :grin:) within a global company group.
 The language I use the most is PowerShell, with which I try to automate as many corporate workflows as possible.
 I think almost anything can be solved with the help of a "little" PS and that's why I can say I'm pretty fanatical about the language. :grin: I often use C# and rarely Python or Lua for my own projects.

 - 🔭 I'm currently working on [PoshSYSI](https://github.com/Kinsiinoo/PoshSYSI) and [PoshDirSize](https://github.com/Kinsiinoo/PoshDirSize).
 - 🌱 I’m currently learning **Go** and **PowerShell runspace** usage (:dizzy_face:).